QuantEcon/lecture-source-jl/source/rst/multi_agent_models/uncertainty_traps.rst

 Modulo randomness, replicate the simulation figures shown above

-* Use the parameter values listed as defaults in the function `UncertaintyTrapEcon`
+* Use the parameter values listed as defaults in the function `UncertaintyTrapEcon`.

 Solutions
 =========